zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Join Sample.md

     Import the contents of the maid data as follows:

     ```
-     1,hello
+     1, hello
-     2,odps
+     2, ODPS
     ```

     Import the contents of the maid data as follows:

     ```
-    1,odps
+    1, ODPS
     3,hello
-    4,odps
+    4, ODPS
     ```

 ## Test procedure: {#section_rlv_bzg_vdb .section}

-Join in odpscmd as follows:
+Join in odpscmd as follows:-

 ```
 jar -resources mapreduce-examples.jar -classpath data\resources\mapreduce-examples.jar